-If the allegation concerns the Headteacher then the CEO and Chair of the Trust must be informed.
+If the allegation concerns the Headteacher then the CEO, Samantha Jones, and Chair of the Trust will be informed.

 In all situations regarding an allegation of abuse against a member of staff (including supply staff/volunteers/governors) the school must not act alone and must seek advice and make a referral where necessary.